Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Evaluation

 We evaluate our method against Playable Environments (PE) \cite{Menapace2022PlayableEnvironments}, the work most related to ours in that it builds a controllable 3D environment representation that is rendered with a compositional NeRF model where the position of each object is given and pose parameters are treated as a latent variable.
 Since the original method supports only outputs at 512x288px resolution, we produce baselines trained at both 512x288px and 1024x576px resolution which we name PE and PE+ respectively.
 For a fair comparison, we also introduce in the baselines our same mechanism for representing ball blur and train a variant of our model using the same amount of computational resources as the baselines (Ours Small).

 Results of the comparison are shown in Tab.~\ref{table:synthesis_merged}, while qualitative results are shown in Fig.~\ref{fig:synthesis_ablation_qualitatives}.
 Our method scores best in terms of LPIPS, ADD and MDR.
 Compared to PE+, our method produces significantly better FID and FVD scores.
 As shown in Fig.~\ref{fig:synthesis_ablation_qualitatives}, PE and PE+ produce checkerboard artifacts that are particularly noticeable on static scene elements such as judge stands, while our method produces sharp details.
 We attribute this difference to our ray sampling scheme and feature enhancer design that, in contrast to PE, do not sample rays at low resolution and perform upsampling, but rather directly operate on high resolution.
 In addition, thanks to our deformation and canonical space modeling strategies, and higher resolution, our method produces more detailed players with respect to PE, where they frequently appear with missing limbs and blurred clothing.
 Finally, our model produces a realistic ball, while PE struggles to correctly model small objects, presumably due to its upsampling strategy that causes rays to be sampled more sparsely and thus do not intersect with the ball frequently enough to correctly render its blur effect.
-We show video results for both the Tennis and Minecraft datasets on the \website.